YuliyaVaravko/deploying/README.md

 ## Detailed project information
 - script for collect information about the system (script.sh) has been developed
 - Ansible playbook  (script.yml) for execution script has been developed
-- Jenkins builds image based on Dockerfile (docker/Dockerfile) and pushes it to DockerHub repo
+- Jenkins builds image based on Dockerfile (docker/Dockerfile) and pushes it to DockerHub repo **(this step has been included only for practice working with jenkins plugins)**
 - Ansible playbook (docker.yml), which prepares the target system to launch the container with the nginx Web-server, pulls the image from Dockerhub, mounts the directory with the default page {the result of the script execution} has been developed
 - For tracking changes in the GitHub repository webhook (using ngrok utility) was configured for any push to the repository.